Enemy at the Gates

 Factual error: Headquarters do not have tanks park near them.
 I do not know why there is always what looked like a company of German Panzer IIIj's parked in front of the 6th Army HQ.
 (00:33:50)

-Factual error: In one scene a Soviet T-34 tank is shown in the middle of the battlefield.
-This is clearly a T-34/85 model (as evidenced by the shape of its turret), which did not appear until late 1943.
-During Stalingrad, the Red Army was still using the older T-34/76 model, which had a smaller turret.
+Factual error: In one scene, a Soviet T-34 tank is shown in the middle of the battlefield.
+This is a T-34-85 model (as evidenced by its large three-man turret), which did not appear until late 1943.
+During Stalingrad, the Red Army was still using the older T-34 models which used a 76mm F-34 Tank Gun housed in a smaller two-man turret.

 Factual error: Sasha reads a Russian newspaper account to König in which Vasily's new rifle is described as a "Mosin-Nagant."
 While this name is (and was) used in Western literature, it was not used to describe this rifle in Russia until long after the war; the gun was referred to simply as the Mosin rifle.
 (00:43:25)